New updates announced by IRCC for the Intra-Company Transfers Program

 IRCC’s ongoing changes to Temporary Resident Programs

-The new changes to the Intra-Company Transferee (ICT) program fall neatly into the IRCC initiative to minimize the number of temporary residents in the country.
+The new changes to the Intra-Company Transfers (ICT) program fall neatly into the IRCC initiative to minimize the number of temporary residents in the country.
 Canada Immigration Minister Marc Miller says he plans to reduce the percentage of temporary residents within the next three years from 6.5 to 5%.

 On September 18, Minister Miller disclosed intentions to cut the issue of the study permits, post-graduation work permits (PGWP), and spousal open work permits in the next three years.
 The hiring of temporary foreign workers, under what is called the Temporary Foreign Worker Program (TFWP), with permits issued based on LMIAs, is also being examined.
 As of September 26, the government has stopped processing applications for the low-wage stream of the TFWP in areas where the unemployment rate is over 6%.